 Captain John Lord house, 10 Washington St. The house was constructed before 1770 on N. Main St., and was moved to this location in 1860 by Michael Ready (Deed 607:206).
 The second floor was probably added at that time.
 The Isaac Flitchner house at 45 North Main Street sits on the former location of the Captain John Lord house.

 The executors of Mary Holland, widow of Joseph, sold the property to Dr. Francis Holmes, Jan.
 31, 1755 (106: 98).
 After the death of Dr. Holmes, the estate was divided by order of the Probate Court.
 The homestead or a two-thirds interest was set off to his son, John.
 The widow had a right of dower in another house, which had been built where Mr. Sayward’s house now stands.

-The 1910 Ipswich map shows this house as #8 Washington St, owned by “M. Reddy.”
+The 1910 Ipswich map confirms that the house was owned by “M. Reddy.”